Chow Mein (with beansprouts)

 Add the vegetable oil to a hot wok over high heat.
 Add the sliced onions, beansprouts and prepared noodles.
 Add the dark soy sauce, water, light soy sauce, sugar, msg, white pepper and spring onion.

-Step 3: Serve The Chow Mein With Beansprouts
+Step 3: Serve Chow Mein With Beansprouts

 I hope you’ll try this Chinese takeaway style chow mein with beansprouts recipe.
 If you do, let me know in the comments how it went!